-Andrea Williamson, Area Director of Revenue Management

 InterContinental Hotels Group (IHG®)

-Following are some of the top workshops we have delivered.
+The following are some of the top workshops we have delivered.

 High Performing Teams

 High performing teams are the teams that everyone wants to work for.
 They get so much done and they have a lot of fun doing it.
 Engagement is high.
 Team members believe in one another’s gifts and bring out the best in one another.

 High performing teams have four characteristics.
 They are a group of people:

 - With specific roles and complementary talents and skills

 - Who are aligned with and committed to a common purpose